transitland/www-transit-land/_posts/2017-01-21-transit-connections-to-swiss-mountains.md

 **Get to know the Swiss timetable**

-There's one GTFS feed for Switzerland, and it clocks in at over 400 operators.
-This includes the Swiss Federal Railways (SBB), city transit systems, intercity buses like [PostAuto](https://transit.land/feed-registry/operators/o-u0-pagpostautoschweiz), funiculars, cable cars, cog railways, and even chair lifts.
+The single feed includes the Swiss Federal Railways (SBB), city transit systems, intercity buses like [PostAuto](https://transit.land/feed-registry/operators/o-u0-pagpostautoschweiz), funiculars, cable cars, cog railways, and even chair lifts.

 You can take a _sesselbahn_ (chair/ski lift) from Feldis/Veulden to avoid an uphill hike to Mutta; it's operated by [Sesselbahn und Skilifte Feldis AG](http://www.viamala.ch/winter/wintersport/wintersportgebiete/feldis/betriebszeiten-tarife/betriebszeiten/sesselbahn-und-skilifte-feldis-ag-ssf.html).
 You can find its two stops and straight route up the mountain [in Transitland's Feed Registry](https://transit.land/feed-registry/operators/o-u0qdny-sfmsesselbahnfeldis~mutta).